 Hate to say it but this is a big reason I was dubious about Vivaldi using Chromium as its basis.

 The other reason is stagnation when everyone is using the same browser engine.
 Opera was what it was because it was different...

 The problem with Googles suggestion engine is the fact that you get what they think you need.
-And nobody sees consequences or users, Why?
+And nobody sees consequences for users, Why?
 How is your brain learning?
-The more you see something the more the brain thinks it is real and needed.
-Thats how you are influenced,
+The more you see something, the more the brain thinks it is real and needed.
+That's how you are influenced.

 An other problem is paid content, means Google Ads.
 Google shows you products which are relevant for them, not for you.

 Over the years we could see Google's Search is not a good tool for finding something, but good for tracking and in case of "content" a sublime influence on users.

 I lost faith in Google a long time ago...
 Good thing there are still persons like you sir Von Tetzchner are dedicated to do things right.
 I cannot thank you enough!

 But there is a big issue : building its own rendering engine would need at least 100 persons working for five years, just for that (no UI, nothing).
 For a company without any users, and so, without any revenues, it obviously isn't possible.

 So, the plan here is that it's built upon Chromium for now, and the more users, the more revenues, the more hires, allowing more and more tweaks until a fork (possibly).
 It's the only reasonable path.